 The western wing of the palace was renovated in 2021 and now houses the Portuguese Crown Jewels in the Royal Treasure Museum of the National Palace of Ajuda.

-Beginning in November 2022, visitors should be able to get a glimpse of the Portuguese Royal Crown (also known as the Crown of Dom João VI) which was made by goldsmith António Gomes da Silva in 1817.
+Beginning in June 2022, visitors are gettinga glimpse of the Portuguese Royal Crown (also known as the Crown of Dom João VI) which was made by goldsmith António Gomes da Silva in 1817.

 The crown is pure gold and has eight arches, but does not hold any gems.

 Visitors will also be able to appreciate Dom João VI’s Sceptre of the Armillary, also created by Dom António Gomes da Silva in 1817.

 Admission to the Royal Treasure Museum is not included in the price of admission to Ajuda National Palace.